 - Work and industry

-Consequently, OT practitioners commonly work in a variety of settings including hospitals, outpatient clinics, nursing homes, community settings, schools, and higher education.
+OT practitioners work in a diverse variety of settings including hospitals, outpatient clinics, nursing homes, community settings, mental health settings, and higher education.

 OTA at NAU